PyvesB/night-video-tuner/README.md

 ### Main features

 * Adjust video temperature to filter out blue light before sleep, which can distort your circadian rhythm according to recent research.
-* Modify 9 other properties to reduce eye strain and enjoy a more comfortable viewing experience.
+* Apply 9 other filters to reduce eye strain and enjoy a better viewing experience: brightness, contrast, grayscale, invert, opacity, saturate, sepia, blur and hue-rotate.
-* Tweak the settings the other way around for bright environments.
+* Tweak the video settings the other way around for bright environments.
-* Use the extension on all major players, such as Youtube, Netflix, BBC iPlayer, Dailymotion and many more.
+* Use on all HTML5 video players: Youtube, Netflix, BBC iPlayer, Vimeo and more!
-* Enable, disable and change filters on the fly.
+* Enable, disable and adjust filters on the fly.
 * Nice and user-friendly interface.
 * No user tracking, no ads.
-* Source code available.
+* Source code fully available.
-* More to discover and to come in future updates!

 Check out what's new in the [latest releases](https://github.com/PyvesB/NightVideoTuner/releases) or open an [issue](https://github.com/PyvesB/NightVideoTuner/issues) to request additional features!